Ryan Shazier: 5 Things To Know About Steelers LB Who Is Recovering From Scary Back Injury

 3. Shazier has a condition called alopecia — Since he was 5-years-old, Shazier has had alopecia, a condition which causes hair loss; meaning, he is unable to grow hair on any part of his body.
 Shazier has been quite vocal about the condition, which he’s been bullied about throughout his life.
 In an in-depth piece with The Players’ Tribune in May 2017, Shazier revealed that his hair on his head had started to grow back after 19 years.
 However, he said he was so used to not having hair that he “shaved it smooth again.”
 In the article, he spoke about living with the condition and being taunted about it.

-4. Shazier is engaged and a father — He is engaged to Michelle Rodriguez, a Texas State University alum and current special education teacher.
+4. Shazier is engaged and he is a father — He is engaged to Michelle Rodriguez, a Texas State University alum and current special education teacher.
 Although her name on Instagram is Mrs. Shazier, the pair are reportedly set to tie the knot sometime in 2018.
 Shazier has a son, Ryan, with his ex, Tonika Marie.
 Shazier and Rodriguez often refer to themselves as a “blended family,” as she has a great relationship with his child.

 5. Here’s the latest concerning his injury — The NFL Network is reporting that Shazier is showing “promising signs” and that he has some movement in his lower extremities.
 However, the next 24-48 hours are crucial for further improvement.